fungenomics/CoRAL/README.md

       output_dir_benchmark: Out/Benchmark/
 ```

 Which methods to run.
-In this tutorial we start by running 5 methods (SingleR, scClassify, SciBet, Correlation and Symphony), but there are many more available in the pipeline
+In this tutorial we start by running 5 methods (SingleR, scClassify, SciBet, Correlation and Symphony), but there are many more methods available in the pipeline.

 ```bash
 # methods to run